Labor Practices

 Important Issues Processing Efforts by the Company

-Community empowerment with a CSR program that supports core business and creates shared value (CSV) for the Company Community empowerment with a CSR program that supports core business and creates shared value (CSV) for the Company
+Community empowerment with a CSR program that supports core business and creates shared value (CSV) for the Company Helping the economic development of communities around the Company by increasing their sources of livelihood and utilizing existing resources while maintaining environmental ecosystems

 CSR Program PUSRI